videomi/shotcut_web/FAQ.md

 Sometimes the keyboard "focus" might be captured by something in the GUI causing the shortcuts to not function.
 In that case, click the video preview region to return focus to the player.
-The timeline zoom shortcuts require that the timeline window has focus.

 * * *